 P.S.
 If you joined one of my courses – you have made it to the end of my little virtual scavenger hunt.
-By now you should, for sure, have your login details and course confirmation in your inbox.
+By now, you should, for sure, have your login details and course confirmation in your inbox.
 If not, check your spam folder or promotions folder.
-But if you still don’t have it email me at email@example.com and I’ll help you sort things out ASAP.
+But if you still don’t have it, email me at firstname.lastname@example.org, and I’ll help you sort things out ASAP.

 Get all my garden design tips!
-Learn more about my two signature course – The Garden Design Lab and the Planting Design Boot Camp.
+Learn more about my two signature courses – The Garden Design Lab and the Planting Design Boot Camp.
 (The planting design course is a subset of the bigger full Design Lab course).

 P.P.S.
 You might also enjoy this post that also has some great garden design tips for beginners and anyone who is just getting started – The Books You Need to be a Successful Garden Maker